Symbolic Numeric Planning with Patterns: Implementation and Experimental Analysis

-Table \ref{tab:experiments} presents the experimental analysis on all the domains and problems of the 2023 Numeric International Planning Competition (IPC)\footnote{ The table shows the results only for those domains for which at least one planner was able to solve one problem in the domain.} \cite{ipc2023}.
-The analysis compares our planner \planner\footnote{\change{The source code and all the domains and problems used in the paper are provided as supplementary material.}{\url{https://pattyplan.com}}} with the symbolic planners \textsc{Springroll} (based on the rolled-up $\Pi^R$ encoding \cite{Scala_Ramirez_Haslum_Thiebaux_2016_Rolling}) and \textsc{OMTPlan} (based on the $\Pi^S$ standard encoding, after some of the actions and variables are pruned before the encoding \cite{Leofante23}), and the search-based planners \textsc{ENHSP} \cite{Scala_Haslum_Thiebaux_Ramirez_2016_AIBR}, \textsc{MetricFF} \cite{hoffmann2003metric} and \textsc{NumericFastDownward} (\textsc{NFD}) \cite{kuroiwa2022lm}. \textsc{NFD} and \textsc{OMTPlan} are the two planners that competed in the last IPC, ranking first and second, respectively.
-The planner \textsc{ENHSP} has been run three times using the \texttt{sat-hadd}, \texttt{sat-hradd} and \texttt{sat-hmrphj} settings, and for each domain we report the best result we obtained \cite{Scala_Haslum_Thiebaux_2016_Subgoaling, scala2020search}.
-We also implemented\footnote{\textsc{RanTanPlan} \cite{bofill_espasa_villaret_2016}, based on $\re$, is a research prototype and didn't compile on most domains.} a version of \planner computing the \re{} $<$-encoding $\Pi^<$ with $<$ compatible with $\pattern$, and called it \re{} in the table.
-All the symbolic planners have been run using \ttt{Z3} v4.12.2 \cite{de2008z3} for checking the satisfiability of the formula (\ref{eq:enc-sat}), represented as a set of assertions in the SMT-LIB format \cite{BarFT-SMTLIB}.
-We then considered the same settings used in the Agile Track of the IPC, and thus with a time limit of $5$ minutes.
-Analyses have been run on an Intel Xeon Platinum $8000$ $3.1$GHz with 8 GB of RAM.
-In the sub-tables/columns, we show: the name of the domain (sub-table Domain); the percentage of solved instances (sub-table Coverage); the average time to find a solution, counting the time limit when the solution could not be found (sub-table Time); the average bound at which the solutions were found, computed considering the problems solved by all the symbolic planners able to solve at least one problem in the domain (sub-table Bound); the number of variables (sub-table $|\mX\cup\mA\cup\mX'|$) and assertions (sub-table $|\mT(\mX\cup\mA\cup\mX')|$) of the encoding with bound $n=1$.
+For lack of space, Table \ref{tab:experiments} presents the results for all the planners but \textsc{OMTPlan}, since its encoding is dominated by the one of \textsc{Springroll}. \footnote{ The table shows the results only for those domains for which at least one planner was able to solve one problem in the domain.
+Our planner is available at {\url{https://pattyplan.com}}} In the sub-tables/columns, we show: the name of the domain (sub-table Domain); the percentage of solved instances (sub-table Coverage); the average time to find a solution, counting the time limit when the solution could not be found (sub-table Time); the average bound at which the solutions were found, computed considering the problems solved by all the symbolic planners able to solve at least one problem in the domain (sub-table Bound); the number of variables (sub-table $|\mX\cup\mA\cup\mX'|$) and assertions (sub-table $|\mT(\mX\cup\mA\cup\mX')|$) of the encoding with bound $n=1$.
 For the symbolic planners, the bound is increased starting from $n=1$ until a plan is found or resources run out.
-A ‘‘-” indicates that no problem in the domain was solved by the planner with the given resources.
-The domains have been clustered based on the value of $|V_B|/|V_N|$, averaged over all the problems; if the value is less than $1$ the domain is considered \emph{Highly Numeric}, and \emph{Lowly Numeric} otherwise.
+A ``-” indicates that no problem in the domain was solved by the planner with the given resources.
+The table has been divided based on the average value of $|V_B|/|V_N|$: if $|V_B|/|V_N| < 1$ the domain is considered \emph{Highly Numeric} (above), and \emph{Lowly Numeric} (below) otherwise.